 Introducing The Loyola School: Elementary K-4

-On June 29, 2021, the Loyola Early Learning Center (LELC) changed its name to The Loyola School to reflect its expanded mission, now including a new elementary school (grades K-4).
-We invest in Baltimore’s earliest learners when it matters most through high-quality early learning from preschool through grades K-4, equipping them for success in middle school and life.
+On June 29, 2021, the Loyola Early Learning Center (LELC) changed its name to The Loyola School to reflect its expanded mission, now including a new elementary school (grades K-4*).
+We invest in Baltimore’s earliest learners when it matters most through high-quality early learning from preschool through grades K-4*, equipping students for success in middle school and life.

 Our founder, Rev. Bill Watters, S.J., and the Board of Trustees plan to renovate buildings donated by the St. Ignatius Historic Trust to The Loyola School to construct the new elementary school.